Back to Blog

 Godel Terminal:

-• TradingView-powered charts with 150+ technical indicators
+• TradingView-powered charts with full indicator support

-• Real-time chart updates with sub-100ms data
+• Real-time chart updates driven by live market data

 Koyfin:

-• Approximately 12 popular technical indicators
+• A curated set of popular technical indicators

-• Candlestick charts only
+• Candlestick charts as the default visual

-• Customizable chart templates
+• Customisable chart templates and cross-asset flexibility

 Screening and Fundamental Research